top of page

 Writer's pictureEzra Sandzer-Bell

-Splitter AI: Making AI Cover Songs With A Free Vocal Remover
+Audio Splitter AI: A Free Vocal Remover That Runs in Browser

 Musicians have been remixing music for decades.
 DJs used to wait for a 7" vinyl single to drop, so they could get a hold of the instrumental versions.
 Accessing the a capella stems was even more difficult.